-FIRST robotics has become a gleaming bastion of hope for the city of Las Vegas, encouraging us, Team 987 - The High Rollers, to make it our top priority to transform communities both locally and globally to embrace the culture of STEM in everyday life.
-Winston Churchill famously said, "We make a living by what we get, but we make a life by what we give," and we have made and will continue to make great advances in our mission to transform the lives of our students, our community, and our world.
+The goal of FIRST Robotics is to inspire young people to be science and technology leaders through engagment with mentor-based programs that build technology skills, and this provided encouragement to The High Rollers, making it our priority to help communities embrace the culture of STEM.
+Winston Churchill famously said, "We make a living by what we get.
+We make a life by what we give."
+We have made and will continue to make great advances in our goal to transform the lives of our students, our community, and the world.

 Girls In Engineering

 Females are historically underrepresented in STEM fields and in FIRST programs.
 Team 987 works to welcome all girls who display an interest in learning engineering skills by introducing the All-Girls Camp and Girls-Only Nights.
 We have thrived in altering the culture of male-dominant teams through these events and continue to strive and make girls feel comfortable in learning manufacturing in the presence of male peers.
 Female students are also learning heavy machining techniques and electrical skills.
 They work with male team members at the same level of expertise to promote a positive outlook on the future of FIRST's program.

 CMHS is a Title I school, meaning over half of our students come from low-income households.
 This fuels our desire to bring the best STEM education to an under-served population.
 A great accomplishment in 2014 was introducing engineering and IT academies to CMHS.
 They are not only project-based to give students a hands-on learning experience, but also give them a glimpse into what FIRST is all about by participating in FRC.